ibm-cloud-docs/codeengine/deploy-job.md

 You can view job logs after you add logging capabilities.
 For more information, see [viewing job logs](#view-job-logs).
 {: tip}

 The `JOB_INDEX` environment variable is automatically injected into each instance of your job whenever the job is run.
-Each job run instance gets its own index from the array of indices specified when the job was created.
+Each job run instance gets its own index from the array of indices that were specified when the job was created.
 You can use `JOB_INDEX` with each instance of your job to find its ordinal position in the set of instances that are created.
-The environment variable key-value pair is key is set to `JOB_INDEX` and the value is one of the array indices that you specified with **Array indices**, for example `JOB_INDEX=2`.
+The environment variable key-value pair is set to `JOB_INDEX` and the value is one of the array indices that were specified with **Array indices**, for example `JOB_INDEX=2`.

 ### Running a job with the CLI
 {: #run-job-cli}